rectorphp/getrector-com/packages/blog/data/_posts/2020/2020-12-07-laravel-facades-to-constructor-injection-replace-facade-aliases-with-full-classes-in-2-hours.md

 <br>

-## Real Case Study Data
+## Real Case Study with Eonx

 You're probably thinking: "Demo always looks nice.
 It's designed to look nice.
 But what about a real private project?"
 We're glad you doubt.

-Recently, we applied this refactoring on a project of size 250 000-750 000 lines of code.
+Recently, we applied this refactoring on a project of size 250 000-750 000 lines of code, in cooperation with Australian company, [Eonx](https://eonx.com/).

 Here are all the pull-requests, we had to make: